hjm2217/ZI-HGT/Simulations/README.md

 The results from these simulations are saved in the _SPARSim_Results/_ directory, which is empty here on GitHub but contains all results on [OSF](https://osf.io/kygsx/).

+### runHGTCARD_OSCC_SPARSims_All_Samples_Comp.R

+This file (along with the accompanying submission script _runHGTCARD_OSCC_SPARSims_All_Samples_Comp.sh_) runs the ZI-HGT + CARD and CARD on "realistically sparse" simulated ST data for all OSCC samples.
+Additionally, the results of these simulations are used to demonstrate the small difference between using WAIC-chosen hyperparameters and optimally chosen hyperparameters (to minimize the RMSE in simulations, i.e., the oracle hyperparameters).
+The results are shown in Supplementary Figure 2.
+Exact specifications of the job can be found in the two files.
+We note that, as currently constructed, you will run 1 simulation across 9900 arrays (as some of the samples are too large and therefore slow to do 3 simulations per array) on your HPC.
+On our university's HPC, we could only run 100 arrays at any given time, so we would adjust the submission script's array argument to read --array=1-100.
+After running this, we would run it again with array=101-200, and so on.

+The results from these simulations are saved in the _SPARSim_Results/_ directory, which is empty here on GitHub but contains all results on [OSF](https://osf.io/kygsx/).